texastribune/donations/README.md

 # gunicorn app:app --log-file=- --bind=0.0.0.0:5000 --access-logfile=-
 ```

-NOTE: Although `localhost:80` will display the index page for this app, you may need to use `local.texastribune.org/donate` in order to sign in to your account or otherwise interact with the account page.
+NOTE: If you are a Tribune engineer, you may need to use `local.texastribune.org/donate` in order to sign in to your account or otherwise interact with the account page.

 Running tests
 -------------